Gorges du Tarn: Hauterives - La Malène - Rieisse - Montignac

 All shops and numerous accommodation options in La Malène (4).

-High or low hiking boots are recommended due to the numerous rocky sections.
-Walking sticks will be useful, particularly on the descent between (1) and (2), to negotiate the steep sections where stones roll underfoot.
+High or low-cut walking boots are recommended due to the many stony sections.
+Walking poles will be useful, particularly on the descent between (1) and (2), to help navigate the steep sections where stones roll underfoot.

-The Gorges du Tarn are a particularly popular tourist destination in summer, with all the disadvantages of mass tourism.
-There is constant traffic on the road between Le Rozier and Sainte-Énimie, with the associated noise pollution, and crowds of canoes on the Tarn, etc. However, the beauty of the site encourages tolerance and provides a welcome counterbalance to these drawbacks, which should not discourage potential hikers.
+The Gorges du Tarn are a particularly popular tourist destination in summer, with the drawbacks of mass tourism.
+There is constant traffic on the road linking Le Rozier to Sainte-Énimie, with the associated noise pollution, and hordes of canoes on the Tarn, etc. However, the beauty of the site encourages tolerance and provides a welcome counterbalance to these drawbacks, which should not discourage potential hikers.

 Worth a visit

-The villages and hamlets of the Causse region that you pass through are all exceptional and well worth taking the time to explore.
-These possible stops are not included in the description and significantly extend the duration of the hike.
+The Causse villages and hamlets you pass through are all exceptional and well worth taking the time to explore.
+These optional stops are not included in the itinerary and add a significant amount of time to the hike.
 Allow for an extra 45 minutes or so.
-Hauterives, Rieisse and Montignac are particularly worth mentioning.
+Special mention should be made of Hauterives, Rieisse and Montignac.

 Hauterives